Written by our Ophthalmologist, Dr Andrew Logan.

 Any young person who rubs their eyes regularly should be strongly discouraged from doing so.
 If they suffer from allergies such as hay fever and get itchy eyes, they should see an ophthalmologist or optometrist for medications to control the itching.
 There is also a medical treatment available which has been shown to be very effective at halting the progression of keratoconus.
 This treatment is called Corneal Collagen Cross Linking.
 This treatment is available at most public hospital eye outpatient clinics in New Zealand and is also available at many private specialist ophthalmologist clinics.
 Most health insurance companies will cover the cost of cross-linking if the keratoconus is progressing.

-A pterygium is a growth of tissue which spreads on to the cornea from the white of the eye (called the conjunctiva).
+A pterygium is a growth of tissue which spreads on to the cornea from the white of the eye (conjunctiva).
 They usually occur on the side of the eye closest to the nose and have a triangular shape.
 A pterygium can be thought of as being a bit like scar tissue.
 They are not cancerous and have no effects on health apart from immediate effects on the eye and vision.

 A pterygium can remain quite small and cause no symptoms, or may get progressively bigger over time, extending towards the centre of the cornea.
 If a pterygium is thickened or becomes extensive, it can cause significant symptoms, including redness, irritation and discomfort, distortion of vision, and if it is large enough can even cause significant visual loss.